-The ThinkDIFFERENTLY initiative was started by Dutchess County Executive Marc Molinaro in 2015 to change the way individuals, businesses, organizations and communities relate to individuals with special needs.
+The ThinkDIFFERENTLY initiative was started by former Dutchess County Executive and current Congressman Marc Molinaro in 2015 to change the way individuals, businesses, organizations and communities relate to individuals with special needs.
 For a Q and A on ThinkDIFFERENTLY Thursday with Molinaro and President and CEO of the Dutchess County Agricultural Society Andy Imperati, click here.

 Representatives from ThinkDIFFERENTLY and the Cornell Cooperative Extension's Flourishing Farmers all-inclusive/accessible 4H program, will be available to answer questions and relay information; they will be stationed in a tent next to the Dutchess County Dairy Committee milkshake booth, near the Gate 2 entrance.
 Stop by and say hello – and make sure to grab a milkshake!

 ThinkDIFFERENTLY will also host a Quiet Space, complete with tables and chairs, behind the ThinkDIFFERENTLY tent, to provide a calm place away from the hustle and bustle of the Fair.